loic-ehrhardt/pyHonGo/README.md

 #### Using the TV remote control

-:grey_exclamation: Please not that **cec-client** needs to be installed, the game must be run on a computer connected in HDMI to a TV screen, and the value of the `WITH_REMOTE` constant must be set to `True` (see above).
+:warning: **cec-client** needs to be installed, the game must be run on a computer connected in HDMI to a TV screen, and the value of the `WITH_REMOTE` constant must be set to `True` (see above).

 The controls of the TV remove are: